 The following hydrographs illustrate the entire set of water-level data collected from the seven wells that IDWR currently monitors in the Malad Basin (Figure 1).
-The groundwater-data records begin on various dates and are current up to March of 2018.
-All seven of the wells exhibit declining water levels over recent years.
+Two wells are no longer monitored due to lack of water and lack of access.
+Well 14S 35E 13DBA1 is no longer monitored because it went dry in 2018, and well 15S 35E 01DAA1 is no longer monitored because the well was reconfigured in 2017 and there is no longer access for measurement.
+The groundwater-data records for the five remaining wells begin on various dates and are current up to March of 2019.

-Trends in water-level changes have been calculated for the most recent 10-year and 20-year periods-of-record (2009 - 2018 and 1999 - 2018, respectively).
+Trends in water-level changes have been calculated for the most recent 10-year and 20-year periods-of-record.
 Each trend has been calculated using the Mann-Kendall (MK) test; a test that was developed by the USGS and is now the one of the most frequently used tests for evaluating trend.
+Water levels in six of the seven wells rose in response to above average precipitation during 2016 and 2017; however, the 10- and 20-year trends indicate declining water levels in all of the wells.

 Figure 1.
 Location map for wells in the Malad Basin that are measured by IDWR.
-X